zhangluc/CalfornialHSSwimmers/README.md

 #===============================================================
-# Follow ChatGPT to get regression intercepts and slopes of
+# To get regression intercepts and slopes of
 # each swimmer for high school and college separately

 # Unique list of swimmers